dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 ## Source code is also up on Github

 The source code that I am writing about here [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-clock-basic).
+This is also where I park the source code for my [many other posts on threejs as well](/categories/three-js/).

 ### version numbers matter